mchoi574055/Michael-Choi-s-Portfolio/docs/index.md

 Game coded in C++.

-Play as a hero who tries to exterminate bacteria in a petri dish! https://github.com/mchoi574055/Kontagion
+Play as a hero who tries to exterminate bacteria in a petri dish!

+https://github.com/mchoi574055/Kontagion

 #### Cake Up!
 Game created during ACM Studio's winter snowjam 2021.

-Try and eat as many treats as you can without getting frozen! https://wrecker-1.itch.io/caked-up
+Try and eat as many treats as you can without getting frozen!

+https://wrecker-1.itch.io/caked-up

 #### Best Game Ever
 Game created during Ludum Dare 49.

-Solve the puzzle in each room! https://brandmuffin.itch.io/best-game-ever
+Solve the puzzle in each room!

+https://brandmuffin.itch.io/best-game-ever

 #### Ignis Fatuus
-RPG in Unity in progress.
+RPG in Unity in progress
+.
 https://github.com/danieltsai-RSheepDV/TeamWisp